Antibiotics firm Motif Bio to tap UK market for cash

 The plan shows increased interest in badly needed new antibiotics that are seen as essential to counter the spread of "superbug" bacteria.

-Companies have for many years been reluctant to invest because of poor returns, but recently the promise of improved incentives has started to change the mood as demonstrated most vividly by Merck & Co's decision to acquire Cubist for $9.5 billion in December.
+Companies have for many years been reluctant to invest because of poor returns, but recently the promise of improved incentives has started to change the mood as demonstrated most vividly by Merck & Co's (MRK.N) decision to acquire Cubist for $9.5 billion (6 billion pounds) in December.

 Motif Bio said it was in talks with investors ahead its move to list on the AIM market as it seeks funding to advance its experimental drugs.